frederikheld/robotrain/nodemcu/remote-control/README.md

 ### Note on the OLED display

-128x64 px OLED displays come in many different configurations which all look very similar or the same.
+128x64 px OLED displays come in many different configurations which all look very similar or even the same.
 Your display will most likely not work on the first try!

-This Sketch uses the library [_U8g2_ library by _oliver_](https://github.com/olikraus/u8g2), because it supporty a wide variety of configurations of this display.
+This Sketch uses the library [_U8g2_ library by _oliver_](https://github.com/olikraus/u8g2) because it supporty a wide variety of configurations of this display.

 To learn more about your display, it recommend to [watch this video](https://www.youtube.com/watch?v=0ZNhzXrhBVA).